jsis/jsconf.is/app/templates/pages/_about.md

 The **Hekla track** is a curated set of speakers that have [submitted proposals](/speakers) and made it through the selection process.

-The **Geysir track** features people like *you*!
+The **Katla track** is 50% curated, 50% featuring people like *you*!
 In a unique format pioneered by JSConf US, anyone can register to speak in a first-come, first-speak format.
 These talks cover a huge range and are some of the most exciting talks at JSConf.

 But that's only the start.
 JSConf is all about the **community** - connecting with people between talks, hacking in the lounge, communal dining, partying and crawling pubs together.
 Extend your stay over the weekend and experience the wonders of Iceland.